 Scope: The inspection must assess the following:

 Control measures: Identify failure to implement control measures, inadequate control measures, and control measures requiring routine maintenance.

 Discharge points: Evaluate discharge points to the MS4, or beyond the limits of the construction site as necessary to determine if an illicit discharge has occurred.
-The permittee must require the removal of the pollutants, when feasible, from the MS4 when the permittee identifies a failure to implement a control measure or an inadequate control measure resulting in pollutants discharging to the MS4 or beyond the limits of the construction site.
+The permittee must require the removal of the pollutants, when feasible, from the MS4 when the permittee identifies a failure to implement a control measure or an inadequate control measure results in pollutants discharging to the MS4 or beyond the limits of the construction site.

-Stormwater Management System Administrator’s Program Inspection: These inspections are for construction activities operated by a participant in a Division designated Stormwater Management System Administrator’s Program in accordance with Article 8 of title 25, Colorado Revised Statutes that has been identified by the Stormwater Management System Administrator to be fully implementing the program and qualified for reduced oversight incentives of the program.
+Stormwater Management System Administrator’s Program Inspection: These inspections are for construction activities operated by a qualified participant in a division designated Stormwater Management System Administrator’s Program in accordance with Article 8 of title 25, Colorado Revised Statutes that has been identified by the Stormwater Management System Administrator to be fully implementing the program and qualified for reduced oversight incentives of the program.

 Frequency: Conduct at least every 90 days.